kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

   In steady state, `Service` updates trigger a re-sync but typically produce no write if the `EndpointSelector` is already current.
-- `EndpointSlice` create/update/delete rate is unchanged for the `Service` compatibility path — the same slices are produced from the same pod events.
+- `EndpointSlice` create/update/delete rate is unchanged for the `Service` projection path — the same slices are produced directly from the same Service and pod events.

 Throughput estimates relative to existing `EndpointSlice` load will be benchmarked before Beta.